 Please let me know if any of these dates and times will work for you.
 If not, I will try my best to accommodate your schedule.

-Also, please let me know as well if there’s any additional info or materials I can provide for you before then.
+Also, please let me know if there’s any additional information or materials I can provide beforehand.
 Thank you again for your consideration.

 Warm regards,